 Allowed Height of Parking Light Poles

-There is no one size fits all to parking lot light design, but keeping in mind the above tips will ensure a coherent design that fits between delivering enough light for safety but not too much to cause a public nuisance.
+Your parking lot light design is not one size fits all but keeping in mind the above tips will ensure a coherent design that fits between delivering enough light for safety but not too much to cause a public nuisance.
 Have other tips for optimal placement of parking lots?
 Let us know in the comments.